IjzerenHein/famous-flex-chat/README.md

 ```

 The app uses Firebase as backend.
 A demo Firebase instance is hardcoded in main.js.
-To use your own database, register as a new user on Firebase.com and create a new free app.
-Then change change the firebase URL in main.js from:
+To use your own database, register as a new user on Firebase.com and create a new free app and give it a name.
+Then change the firebase URL in main.js from:

 ```
 fbMessages = new Firebase('https://famous-flex-chat.firebaseio.com/messages');
 ```
-to this
+to this where <your-app-name> is the name of you Firebase app:

 ```
 fbMessages = new Firebase('https://<your-app-name>.firebaseio.com/messages');